abridged/collabland-dev/tutorials/token-gating-tutorial.md

 ### 2. Define API payload

 The API payload is the data that will be sent to the Collab.Land API.
-It must include the user's wallet address and the Token Gating Rules.
+It must include the user's wallet address and the token gating rules.

 #### 2.1 Get user's wallet address